 Marvel’s strength has always been creating and cultivating meaningful character relationships.
 While Black Widow is not a typical origin story, it will show Natasha’s history with different people in her past, most notably Yelena who definitely seems to be a large part of Natasha’s story.
 With Yelena, Marvel is not only introducing another important comic character into the fold.
 They’re also giving Natasha a connection with someone who is not a friend or a teammate, which we’ve never really seen.

 Despite finding family within the Avengers, Natasha is often seen as somewhat of a lone wolf, someone who opens up slowly.
-And when she does, it’s only to people she truly trusts (like Fury, Cap, and Hawkeye).
+And when she does, it’s only to people she truly trusts (like Fury, Captain America, and Hawkeye).
 The fact that she calls Yelena her “sister” (whether or not the movie will reveal Yelena is her real sister or just a sister by nature of the Red Room, as it’s always been canon that Yelena and Natasha have a close bond, is to be determined) implies that Yelena and Natasha share more than just a casual connection in their past.
 Knowing that Natasha does have intimate connections to some kind of family outside of the one we know make her comments about family and connection in Endgame (and the new trailer) that much more compelling.

 Additionally, Black Widow is the first time we’re seeing Natasha in a setting that’s not related to the Avengers or S.H.I.E.L.D.; we’ve never known about any family, real or otherwise, that Natasha has had in her life.
 Sure, we know she had ties to the Red Room, but there’s been nothing in the MCU that hints at the fact that she was anything more than a student there.
 Even though we had a quick glimpse in Age of Ultron, we don’t know anything about her life prior to her becoming an assassin and whatever that backstory is, her bond with Yelena will hopefully shed some light on those earlier years.